Trumps Top Team: Firebrands And Stalwarts - UrduPoint

 Congressman and former special forces officer Waltz has been tapped as Trump's top White House foreign policy advisor.

-Waltz is critical of both China, which he calls an "existential" threat, and Russia, but backs winding down support for Ukraine.
+Waltz is critical of both China and Russia, but backs winding down support for Ukraine.

-Ratcliffe, director of national intelligence at the tumultuous end of Trump's first term, is tapped to lead the Central Intelligence Agency.
+Ratcliffe, who was director of national intelligence at the tumultuous end of Trump's first term, has been tapped to lead the Central Intelligence Agency.

-He is close to Trump and defended him during his first impeachment trial for allegedly blackmailing Ukraine's president.
-But he is seen as somewhat of an institutionalist and a relatively safe pair of hands at the CIA.
+He defended Trump during his first impeachment trial for allegedly blackmailing Ukraine's president.
+But he is seen as somewhat of an institutionalist and a relatively safe pair of hands.

 - Director of National Intelligence: Tulsi Gabbard -

 Gabbard, a former Hawaii congresswoman, switched sides from the Democrats to back Trump's reelection.
-She has long held isolationist foreign policy views and made comments supportive of US adversaries, including Putin's Russia.
+She has stood out for echoing Kremlin talking points about the invasion of Ukraine.

-As director of national intelligence, she would oversee coordination of the 18 intelligence agencies.
+As director of national intelligence, she'd oversee coordination of the 18 intelligence agencies.

 - Attorney General: Matt Gaetz -